Best National Parks & Wildlife Destinations in Africa

 The Kruger National Park is the most famous of the game reserves in South Africa and is highly recommended for the first time visitors.
 Apart from the Big Five, one can get the chance to spot endangered wild dogs and vulnerable cheetahs here.
 The park also boasts several elusive small cat species.

 The Kruger makes for that perfect safari destination as it is well-maintained and carries a good network of roads.
 Those who love to watch birds must visit the park between October and March when it is home to hundreds of migrant birds.
-Check out this guide to the best binoculars for bird watching if you are looking to really enhance your trip.

 7. Hwange National Park, Zimbabwe